 Present her with new, big girl underwear and a blank potty chart.
-You are going to want to have some small and large potty prizes on hand (think candy, stickers, and small toys).
+You will want to have some small and large potty prizes on hand (think candy, stickers, and small toys).
 Explain to her that she needs to tell mommy or daddy when she needs to go to the potty.
-The phrasing is very specific here.
+The phrasing is precise here.

 Next, you are going to pump her full of liquid.
-Let her drink as much as she wants, because this creates the necessary trips (over and over and over) to the big girl potty.
-Essentially, you will spend the next three days running her to the bathroom every time she tells you she needs to go potty.
+Let her drink as much as she wants.
+This creates the necessary trips (over and over) to the big girl potty.
+Mostly, you will spend the next three days running her to the bathroom every time she tells you she needs to go potty.
 Eventually, it will stick.
 But there will be some accidents along the way, so be prepared for this.
 And that’s it!
 Don’t stress too much about potty training overnight at first — this is something that can take some kiddos years to master.
-There’s no shame in wearing a pull-up to bed until that day comes.
-Unless you want to constantly change sheets in the middle of the night!
+There’s no shame in wearing a pull-up to bed until that day comes unless you want to change sheets in the middle of the night continually!

-Here’s the crazy part: my three year old was fully potty trained after our first trip to the big girl potty.
+Here’s the crazy part: my three-year-old was fully potty trained after our first trip to the big girl potty.
 She was ready the whole time; I was the one holding her back!
 But every kiddo is different.
-Don’t be afraid to talk to your pediatrician about any concerns you might be having in the potty training (or any other parenting) department.
+Don’t be afraid to talk to your pediatrician about any concerns you might have in the potty training (or other parenting) department.
 They are the real experts.
 At any rate, your kiddo will love having your undivided attention for three days.
 (Mine sure did!)
-And try not to stress — eventually you too, will have little Johnny potty trained.
-As far as I know, no one has ever made it to kindergarten in diapers.
+And try not to stress — eventually, you too will have little Johnny potty trained.
+No one has ever made it to kindergarten in diapers, as far as I know.
 Good luck, Mommy Chicks!
 And don’t be afraid to reward yourself along the way…but maybe skip the sticker chart and head straight for the Moscato!
 That’s what I did. xoxo